 This process can be completed in a single email or over the course of several months through a series of social media chats.
 It might even be a face-to-face encounter.
 However, it all comes down to a decision your employee makes, such as providing business information or exposing themselves to infection.
 Many employees are unaware that hackers can gain access to many networks and accounts with only a few pieces of information.

 Employees that use weak or readily guessed passwords are another major hazard to small businesses.
 Companies use a variety of cloud-based services, each of which requires a separate account.
 Sensitive data and financial information are frequently stored in these platforms, and this data can be compromised if you use passwords that are easily guessed or the same password for many accounts.
-This simple method will help you think of passwords that are more secure.

 Staying protected from these sophisticated attacks takes a mixture of hardware, software and employee due diligence.
 There are a number of products and services Nuvera offers to protect your business from threats and simplify security management.